Unsupervised embedding of trajectories captures the latent structure of scientific migration: Results

+By projecting other types of organizations onto the prestige axis, SemAxis offers a new way of representing a continuous spectrum of organizational prestige for which rankings are often low-resolution, incomplete, or entirely absent, such as for regional and liberal arts universities (Fig.~\ref{fig:semaxis}d), research institutes (Fig.~\ref{fig:semaxis}e), and government organizations (Fig.~\ref{fig:semaxis}f).
+Their estimated prestige is speculative, though we find that it significantly correlates with their citation impact (Fig.~\ref{fig:supp:sector_semaxis_impact}).
+Correlation with the geographic axis is strongest for universities (Spearman's $\rho = 0.64$), followed by research institutes (Spearman's $\rho = 0.57$) regional and liberal arts colleges (Spearman's $\rho = 0.57$), and government organizations (Spearman's $\rho = 0.30$); the relatively low geographic correlation for government organizations may stem from them having only one set of coordinates even if offices are spread across the country.

+SemAxis rankings can also be applied towards investigating how prestige drives patterns of individuals' migration (Fig.~\ref{fig:supp:semaxis-individual}).
+In line with past findings, we observe that transitions tend to occur between universities of similar or lower prestige~\cite{clauset2015hierarchy}.
+Additionally, we observe two clusters of internal migration at the top and bottom of the SemAxis hierarchy.

+We also find that the size (L2 norm) of the organization embedding vectors provides insights into the characteristics of organizations (Fig.~\ref{fig:length}).
+Up to a point (around 1,000 researchers), the size of U.S. organization's vectors tends to increase proportionally to the number of researchers (both mobile and non-mobile) with published work; these organizations are primarily teaching-focused institutions, agencies, and hospitals that either are not ranked or have a low ranking.
+However, at around 1,000 researchers, the size of the vector \emph{decreases} as the number of researchers increases.
+These organizations are primarily research-intensive and prestigious universities with higher rank, research outputs, R\&D funding, and doctoral students (Fig.~\ref{fig:supp:length_vs_metaInfo}).
 We report that this curve is almost universal across many countries.
 For instance, China's curve closely mirrors that of the United States (Fig.~\ref{fig:length}b).
 Smaller but scientifically advanced countries such as Australia and other populous countries such as Brazil also exhibit curves similar to the United States (Fig.~\ref{fig:length}b, inset).
 Other nations exhibit different curves which lack the portions with decreasing norm, probably indicating the lack of internationally-prestigious institutions.
 Similar patterns can be found across many of the 30 countries with the most total researchers (Fig.~\ref{fig:concave30}; see \SI{} for more discussion).